Young Researchers

 Funded project: Physics-Informed Neural Networks for complex fluid dynamics

-Pasquale Claudio Africa used his funds for a collaboration with Ivan Prusak, Richard Schussnig (Ruhr University Bochum), and Elena Zappon (Medical University of Graz).
-These researchers have been invited as speakers at the mini-symposium Towards real-time simulations for cardiovascular digital twins, which will be held at SISSA in the last week of April 2025.
-Additionally, Africa funded a three-month research grant for Master’s Degree student Matteo Bertocchi (Alma Mater University of Bologna) and plans to activate a second grant of similar duration.
+Pasquale Claudio Africa used his funds for a collaboration with Ivan Prusak (Ruhr-University Bochum), Richard Schussnig (Ruhr-University Bochum), and Elena Zappon (Medical University of Graz).
+These researchers have been invited as speakers at the mini-symposium Towards real-time simulations for cardiovascular digital twins, which was held at SISSA in the last week of April 2025.
+Additionally, Africa funded a three-month research grant for Master’s Degree student Matteo Bertocchi (Alma Mater University of Bologna).
+Together with Niccolò Tonicello, Federico Pichi, Prof. Michele Girfoglio, and Prof. Gianluigi Rozza, Africa also led the mini-symposium MS129: Accelerating High-Order CFD Simulations with Surrogate Modeling within the ICOSAHOM 2025 conference, which took place in Montréal, Canada, from 13th to 18th July 2025.

-Niccolò Tonicello contributed to the PhD Summer School on Physics-Informed Neural Networks and Applications, scheduled from 19th to 30th June 2025 at KTH Royal Institute of Technology in Stockholm, Sweden.
-Together with Pasquale Claudio Africa, Federico Pichi, Prof. Michele Girfoglio, and Prof. Gianluigi Rozza, Tonicello will also lead the mini-symposium MS129: Accelerating High-Order CFD Simulations with Surrogate Modeling within the ICOSAHOM 2025 conference, taking place in Montréal, Canada, from 13th to 18th July 2025.
+Niccolò Tonicello contributed to the PhD Summer School on Physics-Informed Neural Networks and Applications, held from 19th to 30th June 2025 at KTH Royal Institute of Technology in Stockholm, Sweden.

 Young Researchers at the University of Padua